 This list answers the questions, "Which celebrities have died from amyotrophic lateral sclerosis?" and "Which famous people died due to amyotrophic lateral sclerosis?"These notable amyotrophic lateral sclerosis deaths include modern and past famous men and women, from politicians to religious leaders to writers.
 Everyone on this list has has amyotrophic lateral sclerosis as a cause of death somewhere in their public records, even if it was just one contributing factor for their death.
 (31 items)

-Henry Louis "Lou" or "Buster" Gehrig was an American professional baseball first baseman who played 17 seasons in Major League Baseball for the New York Yankees from 1923 to 1939.
-Gehrig was renowned for his prowess as a hitter and for his durability, a trait which earned him his nickname "The Iron Horse".
-A six-time World Series champion and seven-time All-Star, he finished with a career batting average of .340, on-base percentage of .447, slugging percentage of .632, and tallied 493 home runs and 1,995 runs batted in.
-A Triple Crown winner in 1934, he was twice named the American League's Most Valuable Player.
-Gehrig was the first MLB player to have his uniform number retired, and he was ...more on Wikipedia
+Henry Louis Gehrig (born Heinrich Ludwig Gehrig; June 19, 1903 – June 2, 1941) was an American professional baseball first baseman who played 17 seasons in Major League Baseball (MLB) for the New York Yankees (1923–1939).
+Gehrig was renowned for his prowess as a hitter and for his durability, which earned him his nickname "The Iron Horse".
+He was an All-Star seven consecutive times, a Triple Crown winner once, an American League (AL) Most Valuable Player twice, and a member of six World Series champion teams.
+He had a career .340 batting average, .632 slugging average, and a .447 on base average.
+He hit 493 home runs and had 1,995 runs batted in (RBI).
+He still has the highest ratio of runs ...more on Wikipedia

 Age: Dec. at 38 (1903-1941)